 The executive director of Concordia Language Villages, a program of Concordia College, manages a team of leaders who hold responsibility for the program and support divisions of the Language Villages.
 The leadership team sets strategic direction and is charged with all day-to-day program, financial and business operations for Concordia Language Villages.
 In addition, the leaders maintain program and curriculum development that upholds the mission of the Villages and its educational philosophy, as well as hires and trains all program leadership to abide by these principles.

-Mark Kenji Chen is a group director for Arabic, Chinese, German, Japanese, Korean and Russian Language Communities with Concordia Language Villages.
+Mark Kenji Chen is the group director for Arabic, Chinese, Japanese, Korean, Portuguese and Russian Language Communities with Concordia Language Villages.
 He has extensive experience in teacher development and educational management.
 Before joining Concordia Language Villages full-time in the role of group director in November 2015, he was director of the new-teacher professional development program at San Dieguito Union High School District in Encinitas, Calif.
 He also acted as a supervisor of student teaching at California State University in San Marcos, Calif.
 Kenji holds a B.A. in multiple foreign languages (a self-designed degree comprised of Spanish, Japanese and Russian studies) from North Central College in Naperville, Ill. and an M.A. in foreign language education from the Ohio State University.
 He has taught Japanese and Spanish from kindergarten to undergraduate levels for more than 25 years.
-Kenji has been on staff at Concordia Language Villages for 12 years and is a former dean of the Japanese Language Village.
+Kenji has been on staff at Concordia Language Villages for 18 years and is a former dean of the Japanese Language Village, Mori no Ike.

-Warren Schulze is director of operations.
-He oversees all of our facilities management, construction projects, site rentals, distribution center, food service and retail operations.
-He has been on staff for 11 years.
+Warren Schulze is the director of operations.
+He oversees all of our facilities management, construction projects, site rentals, distribution center, foodservice and retail operations.
+He has been on staff for 14 years.